Dirac and Weyl Fermions -- the Only Causal Systems: Long-term behavior of the probability of localization of Weyl states

 \begin{The} $I=\lim_{|\alpha|\to\infty} W^{\textsc{W}\chi}(\alpha)E^{\textsc{W}}(\{|xe|\le |\alpha|\})W^{\textsc{W}\chi}(\alpha)^{-1}$. \end{The}\\ {\it Proof.} $P(\alpha):=W^{\textsc{W}\chi}(\alpha)E^{\textsc{W}}(\{|xe|\le|\alpha|\})W^{\textsc{W}\chi}(\alpha)^{-1}$ is an orthogonal projection.
 It suffices to show $P(\alpha)\psi\to\psi$ for all elements $\psi$ of a total set $L$.
 Indeed, given $\varepsilon>0$ and a state $\psi$ there is $\psi'$ in the linear hull $\langle L\rangle$ with $\norm{\psi-\psi'}\le \varepsilon/3$.
 Then, by assumption, $\norm{\psi-P(\alpha)\psi}\le$ $\norm{\psi-\psi'}+\norm{\psi'-P(\alpha)\psi'}+$ $\norm{P(\alpha)\psi'-P(\alpha)\psi}\le 2\norm{\psi-\psi'}+\norm{\psi'-P(\alpha)\psi'}\le \varepsilon$ for all $|\alpha|$ large enough. --- Furthermore it suffices to show $\norm{P(\alpha)\psi}\to \norm{\psi}$ for every $\psi\in L$.
 Indeed, $\langle (I-P(\alpha))\psi,P(\alpha)\psi\rangle =0$, whence $\norm{\psi}^2=\norm{(I-P(\alpha))\psi}^2+\norm{P(\alpha)\psi}^2$.
 By assumption $\norm{(I-P(\alpha))\psi}^2=\norm{\psi}^2-\norm{P(\alpha)\psi}^2\to 0$.
 This means $(I-P(\alpha))\psi\to 0$ as claimed. --- Finally, $\norm{P(\alpha)\psi}=\norm{E^{\textsc{W}}(\{|xe|\le|\alpha|\})\psi_{-\alpha}}$.
 Thus the result holds by appendix (\ref{TSLPS}) and (\ref{GTERSWF})(c). \\

 Arguing by means of time reversal it is clear that it suffices to prove (\ref{ECCPWS}) for $\alpha\to \infty$ (or $\alpha\to -\infty$).
-We like to remind of (\ref{DSLSLHPTLC})(f) according to which (\ref{ECCPWS}) is equivalent to $I=P^>_\sigma +P^<_\sigma$ and the other similar equalities.
+We like to recall that, due to (\ref{DSLSLHPTLC})(f), (\ref{ECCPWS}) is equivalent to $I=P^>_\sigma +P^<_\sigma$ and the other similar equalities.
 Hence, for the Weyl systems, also the version analogous to (\ref{CCPDS}) is equivalent to (\ref{ECCPWS}).
-Therefore the density result analogous to (\ref{DLTES}) is valid, too.
+Therefore the density result analogous to (\ref{DLTES}) concerning late-change states is valid, too.

 \begin{Cor} Consider finitely many directions $e^1,\dots, e^m$, i.e., $e^j\in\R^3$, $|e^j|=1$.
 Then $I=$\,s-$\lim_{|\alpha|\to\infty} W^{\textsc{W}\chi}(\alpha)E^{\textsc{W}}(\{x\in\R^3: |xe^1|\le|\alpha|,\dots,|xe^m|\le |\alpha| \})W^{\textsc{W}\chi}(\alpha)^{-1}$. \end{Cor}\\ {\it Proof.} Let $P(\alpha,m)$ denote the orthogonal projection on the right hand side.
 We proceed by induction on $m$.
 The base case $m=1$ holds by (\ref{ECCPWS}).
 It follows the inductive step $m\to m+1$.
 Let $P(\alpha):=W^{\textsc{W}\chi}(\alpha)E^{\textsc{W}}(\{|xe^{m+1}|\le|\alpha|\})W^{\textsc{W}\chi}(\alpha)^{-1}$.
 Check $P(\alpha,m+1)=P(\alpha)P(\alpha,m)=P(\alpha,m)P(\alpha)$.
 Then for every state $\psi$, $\norm{P(\alpha,m)\psi}^2=$ $\norm{P(\alpha)P(\alpha,m)\psi}^2+\norm{\big(I-P(\alpha)\big)P(\alpha,m)\psi}^2$, whence $\norm{P(\alpha,m+1)\psi}^2=\norm{P(\alpha,m)\psi}^2-\norm{P(\alpha,m)\big(I-P(\alpha)\big)\psi}^2\to 1+0$ by assumption and since $\norm{P(\alpha,m)\big(I-P(\alpha)\big)\psi}\le$ $ \norm{\big(I-P(\alpha)\big)\psi}\to 0$ by (\ref{ECCPWS}).
 Since $\norm{\big(I-P(\alpha,m+1)\big)\psi}^2=1-\norm{P(\alpha,m+1)\psi}^2$, this implies $\big(I-P(\alpha,m+1)\big)\psi\to 0$, finishing the proof. \\